2025 Enrolment for Cromwell College

 It may be that following the application process, a particular student is not suitable for a place at Cromwell.
 In fairness to the student, this will be advised to them within a few days of the interview.

-All new students are required to pay their first semester fees, less the $1,000 deposit already paid, by the due date in January 2022.
+All new students are required to pay their first semester fees, less the $1,000 deposit already paid, by the due date in January of the year they’re starting college.
 A reminder email will be sent to the email address used in the enrolment application.

 If there are any new students who do not meet this payment deadline, in fairness to waitlisted students, they will have their provisional offers withdrawn, and their places will be immediately offered to waitlisted students the following morning.
 This ensures that waitlisted students receive offers as early as possible, and as well that the college remains fully enrolled.
 It is therefore imperative that students with provisional offers make the required payment by the due date.
 Waitlisted students offered places are required to pay their first semester fees within three business days following a firm offer of a place being made in writing to them.

-Fees are weighted more heavily towards first semester, with less to be paid in the second semester.
-This first semester payment includes as well, the additional one off charges for Orientation Week and the Foundation, along with the annual Students’ Association Fee, which is collected by the College on behalf of that Association.
-Fees for the current year are available here.
+Fees are weighted more heavily towards the first semester, with less to be paid in the second semester.
+This first semester payment includes the additional one-off charges for Orientation Week and the Foundation, along with the annual Students’ Association Fee, which is collected by the College on behalf of that Association.
 The Board of Governors set the fees for the coming year each September.

 It is important that applicants, and where appropriate their parents, consider the fees and charges statement carefully ensuring that they are in a position to make these payments within the short time frame should an offer of a place be made.
 The College has a number of bursaries for which information can be found on our website.
 Some students have College approved payment plans to make fee payments easier.

 It is very important to act earlier rather than later with your application to Cromwell College as places are limited, and provisional offers can be made following interviews.
-Generally applications begin arriving from May or June each year for the following year.
+Generally, applications begin arriving from May each year for the following year.
 Please be organized and submit your application early to avoid disappointment!

 Please do not hesitate to contact the Registrar, Ms Robyn Slater at any time by email firstname.lastname@example.org or phone (07) 3377 1300, should you have any further questions about the enrolment procedures at Cromwell College.